lacchain/besu-pro-testnet/DEPLOY_APPLICATIONS.md

 ### Contract Compile

-In Remix, create a new smart contract clicking on plus button.
+In Remix, create a new smart contract by clicking the plus button.
 Then, put "MyContract.sol" as name and paste this code.

 ```js
 // We will be using Solidity version 0.5.12